EmaApps/banyan/README.md

 - [ ] Breadcrumbs
 - [ ] Wikilink support (for referencing other nodes.)
-- Use tailwind official
-  - [x] Add default layer, and add style.css to it.
-  - [x] Nix'ify package.json
-  - [ ] flake.nix: add script to call tailwind (watch or once)

 Compensating for lack of interactive web client: